ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

 - Install [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 - Install [Ansible](https://adamtheautomator.com/install-ansible/)

-Currently, we are only supporting AWS cloud service, but we plan to add more cloud services in the near future.
+Currently, we are only support AWS cloud services, but we plan to add support for more cloud services in the near future.

 ## Start the Validator